 Students will sit all the exams for both Mathematics and Further Mathematics at the end of year 2.
-Further Mathematics comprises an additional 4 exams each of 1.5 hours in duration.
+The Further Mathematics examinations are each of 1.5 hours in duration.

-For progression to many courses at university it is important to have strong mathematical skills.
+For progression to many courses at University it is important to have strong mathematical skills.
 For most science, technology, engineering and mathematics (STEM) degree courses, A Level Mathematics is a requirement and A Level Further Mathematics is often a preferred subject.
 If you wish to study Mathematics, Physics or Computer Science, A Level Further Mathematics is often a required subject.
-Having A level Further Mathematics on your university application is a way to make it stand out.
+Having A level Further Mathematics on your University application is a way to make it stand out.